ZYJZoe/ZYJZoe.github.io/index.md

 ## News and Updates

 - **Feb 2024:** My new personal website is established!
 Feel free to chat and collaborate with me!
-- **Feb 2024:** Our paper collaborates with Prof.Cao, Prof.Zhan, and Prof.Zhang got a major revision from the **Strategic Management Journal**!
 - **Jan 2024:** Very excited to give a poster presentation in [AFA-2024](https://afajof.org), see you in San Antonio!
 - **Dec 2023:** Our research paper **The return predictability of carbon emissions: Evidence from Hong Kong and Singapore** collaborates with Prof.Cao, Prof.Zhan, and Prof.Zhang is online in the **Pacific-Basin Finance Journal**!